 Design Recommendations

-- Beware of alley width.
-It should be wide enough for cattle to move forward comfortably, but not so wide that they can turn around.
-This can be especially tricky when it comes to working calves through your system.
-Selecting an alley with adjustable sides is recommended to ensure your cattle flow through your alley seamlessly.
+Optimize Cattle Alley Design.
+Keep the cattle alley straight at the entrance and exit of a Bud Box or cattle tub.
+The minimum length should be approximately 12-feet and the alleys should be wide enough for cattle to move forward, but not so wide they can turn around.
+Selecting an alley with adjustable sides is recommended to ensure your cattle flow seamlessly.

 Request a custom cattle handling system design!